-- Create a New eDirectory Tree creates a new tree.
+- 1 At the Windows server, log in as Administrator or as a user with administrative privileges. - 2 If you have Autorun turned off, run eDirectory\910\Windows\x86\64.exe from the windows folder in the eDirectory 9.1 CD or from the downloaded file. - 3 (New installations only) Select an eDirectory installation type under the Basic tab: - Create a New eDirectory Tree creates a new tree.
 Use this option if this is the first server to go into the tree or if this server requires a separate tree.
-The resources available on the new tree will not be available to users logged in to a different tree. - 13 Provide information in the eDirectory Installation screen, then click Next. - If you are installing a new eDirectory server, specify a Tree name, Server object context, and Admin name and password for the new tree.
+The resources available on the new tree will not be available to users logged in to a different tree.

+- Install eDirectory into an Existing Tree incorporates this server into your eDirectory network.
+The server can be installed into any level of your tree. - 4 Provide information in the eDirectory Installation screen: - If you are installing a new eDirectory server, specify a Tree name, Server object context, and Admin name and password for the new tree.